Satyamaddipati/satyamaddipati.github.io/index.md

 - 🧠 Love fine-tuning LLMs, building agentic systems, and making AI practical
 - 🌱 Always learning something new (currently: advanced RAG & RL techniques)
 - 🌍 From India → IIT Bombay → Mumbai → Madison, WI
+- ☕ Coffee enthusiast (my code-to-coffee ratio is 1:3)

+## Fun Facts About Me

+- 🎯 Cracked JEE Mains in top 0.3% (out of 1.58 million students!) - that's like finding a needle in a haystack, but the needle is also solving calculus
+- 🏆 Bronze medalist at Inter-IIT competitions
+- 🌐 Was Web Coordinator for Techfest IIT Bombay (Asia's largest tech festival!)
+- 🍳 Can make a decent biryani (though my LLMs are more consistent than my cooking)
+- 🎮 Believe strategy games make you a better programmer
+- 📚 Currently reading: *Gödel, Escher, Bach* (again, because once is never enough)

 ---